 - A mortar and pestle or wooden mallet

-- Wide mouthed jar, such as Mason jar
+- Wide-mouthed jar, such as Mason jar

-- Dark colored storage bottles - Cobalt blue, dark amber or dark green are good choices
+- Dark colored storage bottles; cobalt blue, dark amber, or dark green are good choices

-How to Make Essential Oils
+How to Make Dilute Essential Oils (Easy Methods)

 - Label and date the container